Master of Sacred Theology Handbook for Pastors

 Eligibility for the Degree

-The STM degree is open to pastors serving in the Wisconsin Evangelical Lutheran Synod (WELS) or in sister churches of the Confessional Evangelical Lutheran Conference and who hold a MDiv, MTh, BDiv, or BTh degree.
+The STM degree is open to pastors serving in the Wisconsin Evangelical Lutheran Synod (WELS) or church bodies in fellowship with the WELS, and who hold a M.Div., B.Div., or B.Th.

 The WLS director of continuing education and the faculty Continuing Education Committee would deal on an individual basis with special requests by other called workers (teachers, staff ministers) or lay leaders who would like to take a course along with their pastor.
 Such special requests would typically be handled as a request to audit those courses.